-My column for the September 2014 issue of Builder and Developer magazine is now posted online.
+My column for the June 2016 issue of Builder and Developer magazine is now posted online.

-To read the entire column, click here.
+To read the entire June 2016 issue in digital format, click here.